1st Note

 Legato IV vs Concert

-The Legato IV scores higher in Beginner, while the Concert edges ahead in Portability.
-Choose the Legato IV if you prioritize beginner-friendly features.
+The Legato IV scores higher in beginner support, while the Concert is stronger in portability.
+Choose the Legato IV if beginner-friendly features matters most.

 Alesis Concert →